Cultural inclusion & community engagement

-It promotes awareness of cultural identity between the Irish-speaking community and those perceived to be non-traditional learners of Irish, particularly those from PUL communities.
+It promotes awareness of cultural identity between the Irish-speaking community and those perceived to be non-traditional learners of Irish, particularly those from broadly Unionists communities.

 Cultúrlann Uí Chanáin was the lead partner in delivering Fleadh Cheoil na hÉireann 2013, the largest celebration of Irish traditional music in the world.
-During its development and throughout the event, strong links were forged with organisations from the Protestant, Unionist, Loyalist (PUL) community within the city.
+During its development and throughout the event, strong links were forged with organisations from the Protestant, Unionist and Loyalist communities within the city.
 Most notably, the Londonderry Bands Forum worked closely with Cultúrlann Uí Chanáin during the Fleadh to ensure participation from loyalist marching bands in what became a cornerstone event of the City of Culture year.

-The legacy of this groundbreaking partnership in 2013 was an ongoing collaboration with the Londonderry Bands Forum and other PUL community groups, which led to strong cross-community participation in the International Pan Celtic Festival 2014 & 2015 and Fleadh Cheoil na hÉireann 2014 in Sligo.
+The legacy of this groundbreaking partnership in 2013 was an ongoing collaboration with the Londonderry Bands Forum and other broadly Unionist community groups, which led to strong cross-community participation in the International Pan Celtic Festival 2014 & 2015 and Fleadh Cheoil na hÉireann 2014 in Sligo.

 The success of this aspect of the project is documented in a feature film and educational resource for schools which can be accessed here.